 Steve had a great career in politics, working with the likes of California Governors George Deukmajian, Pete Wilson, and State Treasurer Matt Fong.
 Before he made the emphasis of his political work polling, Steve was a prominent fundraiser.

-It was Steve who taught me this incredible fundraising method I’m going to share with you.
+It was Steve who taught me this incredible fundraising method.

-You don’t want that to happen to your campaign.
-You can’t afford it to happen if you really want to win your race.
+You can’t afford it to happen if you’re serious about winning your race.

 The Fastest Way to Raise Campaign Funds